Software

 Key Features

-• Inbox placement monitoring - Daily analysis across major inbox providers.
+• Inbox placement monitoring - Daily analysis for major inbox providers.

-• Email warmup tool - Automated process to build trust with email service providers.
+• Email warmup tool - Build trust with email service providers.

-• Spam testing - Identify subject lines and content likely to trigger spam filters.
+• Spam testing - Identify content likely to trigger spam filters.

-• Blacklist monitoring - Track domain reputation and IP reputation in real time.
+• Blacklist monitoring - Track domain and IP reputation.

-• Technical setup review - Detect missing authentication and weak DNS settings.
+• Technical setup review - Detect authentication and DNS issues.

 Downside